datacommonsorg/docsite/custom_dc/deploy_cloud.md

 - `region`: This specifies where all the GCP services, and your data will be located.
 By default, this is set to `us-central1`, close to the base Data Commons data.
 If you want to set this to a different value, for a list of supported regions, see Cloud SQL [Manage instance locations](https://cloud.google.com/sql/docs/mysql/locations){: target="_blank"}.
 - `dc_data_job_image`: By default this is set to `gcr.io/datcom-ci/datacommons-data:stable`.
 You may wish to set it to `cr.io/datcom-ci/datacommons-data:latest`
 - `make_dc_web_service_public`: By default this is set to `true`.
 If you intend to restrict access to your instance, set this to `false`.

+Other recommended settings for a production environment are provided in [Launch your Data Commons](launch_cloud.md#create-env).

 To customize any option, do not edit in place in `variables.tf`.
 Instead, override the default, you add the variable to the `terraform.tfvars` file and set it to the desired value.
 For example, if you wanted to set the  `region` variable to `us-east1`, specify it as follows: